 A. General Policy Governing Agency Shutdown.
 It is the policy of NEH that in the event of a funding hiatus, the agency will proceed with the orderly shutdown of operations, beginning on the first workday of the hiatus, and will limit all work activity to actions necessary for such a shutdown unless carryover funds are available.
-If carryover funds are available, OMB and the Chair (or their designee) in consultation with the Director of Planning and Budget must approve the usage of carryover funds beyond the shutdown date.
+When a lapse arises, the Director of Planning and Budget will advise the Chair's Office on the available appropriated carryover, and, to the extent that the NEH has available appropriated carryover balances to pay staff, the Agency may keep staff working for as long as carryover balances permit.